Chicago CTA bus drivers say many riders not wearing masks, ask for help from Mayor Lightfoot

 CHICAGO (WLS) -- Despite the risks, many people across Chicago still rely on the CTA to get around.
 But some CTA bus drivers say many of their passengers are refusing to wear masks.

-In Chicago, people are required to wear masks in public places and that includes CTA buses.
+In Chicago, people are required to wear masks in public places and that includes CTA buses, if social distancing is not possible.

 ABC7 spoke with a few bus operators who said many riders are completely disregarding the mask rules and they're urging city leaders to do something about it.